 [Note: This image has been extensively plagiarized and appears on several commercial web sites without attribution].

 In a conventional distribution system, goods are stored in a distribution center (or kept in inventory at the supplier) and wait until ordered by a customer.
-Under such a setting, it is difficult to have shipments that are not less than truckload (LTL).
+Under such a setting, it is challenging to have shipments that are not less than truckload (LTL).
 With cross-docking, goods are already assigned to a customer.
-The distribution center receives goods from suppliers, sort them directly to be shipped to a consolidated batch (often including other orders from other suppliers) to customers.
-Since there is for each supplier fewer shipments, most of them are full truckload (FTL).
+The distribution center receives goods from suppliers, sorts them directly to be shipped to a consolidated batch (often including other orders from other suppliers) to customers.
+Since there are for each supplier fewer shipments, most of them are full truckload (FTL).